 "I wouldn't say [Germans] have a cuisine," says Hugo from Portugal, who had been living in Italy for one year before moving to Berlin with his partner four years ago.
-"They certainly have some traditional recipes, like all cultures do," he answers in a Twitter poll.
+"They certainly have some traditional recipes, like all cultures do," he wrote in a Twitter poll.

-"For me there's no German cuisine but a Bavarian one that I miss a lot, and small regions with their own distinctive cuisine," says Twitter user Thomas Schönberger from Bavaria in the same poll.
+"For me there's no German cuisine but a Bavarian one that I miss a lot, and small regions with their own distinctive cuisine," said Twitter user Thomas Schönberger from Bavaria in the same poll.

 And indeed, many dishes considered to be German originate from past or present regions, like the famous Wurstsalat from Franconia, the Grüne Sosse (Green Sauce) from Hesse or the Bavarian Leberkäse.

 Which means that, in order to really get to know German food, you'll have to visit a bit more of it than just the neighborhood of Kreuzberg in Berlin or the Oktoberfest in Munich.